deluan/contentful-migrate/README.md

 [![Build Status](https://github.com/deluan/contentful-migrate/workflows/CI/badge.svg)](https://github.com/deluan/contentful-migrate/actions)
 [![Downloads](https://img.shields.io/npm/dm/contentful-migrate)](https://www.npmjs.com/package/contentful-migrate)

+### Update
+This project has been forked from deluan/contentful-migrate.
+Changes have been made to allow for specific scenarios needed.
+Please see list below of
+changes:

+- Ability to create a contentful environment once the local migration file has been created.
+The contentful environment uses the same name as the migration file.

 Manage your Contentful schema by creating incremental scripted changes.
 This project is based on the ideas exposed in [Contentful's CMS as Code article](https://www.contentful.com/r/knowledgebase/cms-as-code/)